 Knowing your camper can tip over when parked is a scary thought.
 Tipping over on the road is often the result of unsafe driving practices or a poorly balanced trailer.
 But what about when your camper tips over when it’s parked?

 In rare cases, a camper can tip over when parked.
-Let’s look at the causes of parked campers tipping over and what you can do to avoid it.
+Let’s look at how much wind a trailer can withstand, the causes of parked campers tipping over, and what you can do to avoid it.